 2. Have sophomore or higher standing.
 Graduate students in a relevant discipline are also eligible.

-3. Have taken or be taking at least two public relations, journalism or communications courses.
+3. Have taken or be taking at least two public relations, journalism, marketing or communications courses.

 4. Have demonstrated an interest in PR/communications through such related activities as internships, jobs, class projects, clubs/societies or volunteering.

 5. Be endorsed by school professors.
 Please attach at least one letter of recommendation.

 6. Have a minimum of a 3.5 grade-point average at your current school, verified by a transcript.
 An unofficial copy is acceptable.